awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secret-manager-component.md

 ## Requirements<a name="secret-manager-component-requirements"></a>

 This component has the following requirements:
-+ The [Greengrass device role](device-service-role.md) must allow the `secretmanager:GetSecretValue` action, as shown in the following example IAM policy\.
++ The [Greengrass device role](device-service-role.md) must allow the `secretsmanager:GetSecretValue` action, as shown in the following example IAM policy\.

   ```
   {